replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 title: "Migrating to Change kURL CSI Add-Ons"
 ---

-For kURL [v2022.10.28-0](https://kurl.sh/release-notes/v2022.10.28-0) and later, there is a suported data migration path from the Rook CSI add-on to either OpenEBS with Local PV, or Longhorn and MinIO as the new storage provider.
+For kURL [v2022.10.28-0](https://kurl.sh/release-notes/v2022.10.28-0) and later, there is a supported data migration path from the Rook CSI add-on to either OpenEBS with Local PV, or Longhorn and MinIO as the new storage provider.

 For information about how to migrate from Rook to a storage provider other than OpenEBS or Longhorn/MinIO, see [Migrating](/docs/install-with-kurl/migrating).